Posted in | News | Motion Sensor

 The Current Study

 The research was presented in a session titled "Poses as Input" at the Interface Software and Technology conference in Pittsburgh.
-Ahuja, who directs the Sensing, Perception, Interactive Computing, and Experience (SPICE) Lab at the McCormick School of Engineering, emphasized the importance of creating a system that could be utilized by anyone with access to common consumer technology.
+Ahuja, who directs the Sensing, Perception, Interactive Computing, and Experience (SPICE) Lab at the McCormick School of Engineering, emphasized the importance of creating a system that anyone with access to common consumer technology could utilize.
 The goal was to develop a user-friendly application that could operate effectively in various environments, thus expanding the potential use cases for motion capture technology.

 Results and Discussion